Backup and Disaster Recovery for Managed Kubernetes

 • Security of your backup

-All these choices should guide you to the best backup strategy for your Kubernetes cluster.
+All the above choices should guide you to the best backup strategy for your Kubernetes cluster.

-Backup & Disaster Recovery for Managed Kubernetes - Manage
+Backup and Disaster Recovery for Managed Kubernetes - Manage